jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 ##Profile

-As a senior iOS app developer, I have 8 years iOS app development experience including over 7 years of commercial application developing experience.
+As a senior iOS app developer, I have eight years of iOS app development experience, including over seven years of commercial application developing experience.
 I have two master's degrees in engineering study and ICT.
-I got over 6 years of security system industry working experience and 4 years of agile development working experience.
-Now, I am just finished the contract with BWS Woolworths as a senior iOS developer.
+I got more than six decades of security system industry experience and four years of agile development working experience.
+Now, I have finished the contract with BWS Woolworths as a senior iOS developer.

 ##Key Strengths